andylizf/screen-timer/README.md

 ```
 - The first launch triggers a macOS prompt via `CGRequestScreenCaptureAccess()`.
 - The agent logs per-display capture counts, writes sampled PNG thumbnails (if a capture directory is configured), and sends the same screenshots to the configured VLM through `litellm`.
+- Once "entertainment" is detected, the screenshot cadence tightens to `SCREEN_TIMER_VIOLATION_CAPTURE_INTERVAL` until the display returns to "work", yielding quicker reminders.
 - During work hours (before the cutoff), sustained "entertainment" classifications trigger macOS notifications; if the user does not stop within the grace period the agent issues Control+Command+Q to lock the screen.
 - Use `Ctrl+C` to stop; the agent gracefully shuts down all streams and worker threads.